greenelab/deep-review/sections/04_study.md

 albeit with mixed results [@doi:10.1016/S0097-8485(96)80015-5].
 Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or formal benchmarks.
-We therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.
+We therefore focus on a few recent important studies to outline the state of the art and extant problems.

 Basset [@doi:10.1101/gr.200535.115] trained CNNs on DNA